 Certain members of the Board hold Senior Management Function ("SMF") positions under the PRA and FCA Senior Managers and Certification Regime ("SMCR").
-The Chairman holds an SMF position, the two executive directors, the CEO and CFO also hold SMF positions and of the five non-executive directors, the Chair of the Audit Committee and Senior Independent Director hold SMF positions.
+The Chairman and the two executive directors, the CEO and the CFO, hold SMF positions, and of the five non-executive directors, the Chair of the Audit Committee and the Senior Independent Director each hold SMF positions.